kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

    **Figure: Internal Node in-order successor**

-the in order successor of 23 is 27, of 50 is 51, of 60 is 62, and so on\ |mdash|\ all successors of these internal nodes are the first key of the left most child leaf node of the right subtree.
-"Swap" above means we overwrite the item to be deleted with its in-order successor and then remove the in-order successor from the leaf node.
-But what if the in order successor is in a 2-node?
-This would result in an empty node, and an unbalanced tree.
-To prevent this, as we descend the tree we turn 2-nodes into 3-nodes.
-The two techniques for converting 2-nodes into 3-nodes are:
+the in-order successor of 23 is 27; of 50 is 51; of 60 is 62; and so on\ |mdash|\ all successors of these internal nodes are the first key of the left most leaf node in the right subtree.
+Since we converted all 2-nodes into 3- or 4-nodes as we descended to the leaf containing the in-order successor, we know the leaf will not be a 2-node, and therefore the swapped key can safely be removed.

+There two techniques for converting 2-nodes into 3-nodes as we descend the tree:

 Case 1: If an adjacent sibling of the 2-node is a 3- or 4-node, we "steal" an item from the sibling by rotating items and moving the subtree.
 For example, if 4 is to be deleted from this tree